HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image466.png)

+> !Note
+>
-**Note:** The above thresholds are the test environment settings and are for reference only.
+> The above thresholds are the test environment settings and are for reference only.

 **Email example:** The prompt information of real-time monitoring alert reminder of compute node server resources is as follows:

 ![](assets/hotdb-management/image467.png)

-##### (III) Compute node service status
+##### Compute node service status

-**Description:** The compute node service status notice is about the most recent time when the threshold is exceeded during the notification time.
+The compute node service status notice is about the most recent time when the threshold is exceeded during the notification time.

 ![](assets/hotdb-management/image468.png)